Which tyres should you buy?

 The sort of things you’ll need to consider are:

-- What tyres do you currently have fitted to your vehicle?
+- What tyres are currently fitted to your vehicle?

-- Does your car have an OE (Original equipment) fitment tyres?
+- Is your car fitted with OE (Original equipment) fitment tyres?

 Choosing the right tyres for your vehicle